DonPage/DevWars-Bot/README.md

 #### next, getting the twitch bot to work:
 - Create/Login to your twitch bot account and get your IRC password from here: [http://twitchapps.com/tmi/](http://twitchapps.com/tmi/)
-- Create: `bot/secret.js` - and copy the code below:
+- Create: `bot/secret.js` - and copy and paste the code below:

 ```
 var twitchbot = require('./twitchbot.js');